johnbayko/hicp/docs/python_hicp.rst

 When using text ID numbers, HICP does not keep track of text group, so they should not be mixed.
-To use the text group, the text and group information is added directly to each component.
+To use the text group, the text and group information is added directly to each component (described below).

 You might want to use these if you need to replace text from some external source (either a group of text IDs, or all text).
 Otherwise it's probably